How does a Clinch bridging loan work?

 Who is eligible for a Clinch bridging loan?

 At Clinch, our bridging loans are designed to help property owners smoothly transition between homes.
-You may be eligible if you: Own a property with sufficient equity to use as security for the loan Are purchasing a new property and need short-term finance before selling your existing home Have a clear exit strategy, typically the planned sale of your current property within the loan term Can demonstrate a stable financial position with the ability to service loan repayments Meet Clinch’s lending criteria, including credit assessment and property valuation.
+You may be eligible if you: own a property with sufficient equity to use as security for the loan; are purchasing a new property and need short-term finance before selling your existing home; have a clear exit strategy, typically the planned sale of your current property within the loan term; can demonstrate a stable financial position with the ability to service loan repayments; and meet Clinch’s lending credit criteria which includes, Equifax credit score, past loan repayment conduct and general security eligibility.

 How long do I have to sell my existing home?